a-ads/blog/content/blog/goal-tracking-integration-with-google-analytics.md

 author: Micheal George
 thumbnail: /blog/assets/goal-tracking-integration-with-google-analytic-logo-main.png
 big_picture: /blog/assets/goal-tracking-integration-plus-google-analytic-logo-square.png
-meta_title: Goal tracking integration with Google Analytics | A-ADS Blog
+meta_title: Goal tracking integration with Google Analytics | AADS Blog
-meta_description: Learn how to integrate goal tracking with Google Analytics and your A-ADS campaign.
-With just a hosted website, GA account, and an A-ADS account with goal tracking enabled, you can easily measure your advertising ROI and track your website traffic.
+meta_description: Learn how to integrate goal tracking with Google Analytics and your AADS campaign.
+With just a hosted website, GA account, and an AADS account with goal tracking enabled, you can easily measure your advertising ROI and track your website traffic.
 Follow these simple steps to complete the integration.